Lighting-Construction/kubectl-helm-action/README.md

 ```bash
 cat $HOME/.kube/config | base64
 ```
-Store the encrypted string as a secret with name `KUBE_CONFIG_DATA`, by navigating to your repo -> Settings -> Secrets -> Add a new secret
+Store the encoded string as a secret with name `KUBE_CONFIG_DATA`, by navigating to your repo -> Settings -> Secrets -> Add a new secret

 ### Config a Github workflow